danyx23/danyx23.github.io/_posts/2020-12-23-what-i-wish-i-knew-when-learning-fsharp.md

 If you are interested in Fable for writing frontend application then [the Elmish Book](https://zaid-ajaj.github.io/the-elmish-book/#/) is a great resource that explains all the moving pieces to create complex web apps using Fable.

+A list of Fable libraries is maintained at the [Awesome Fable](https://github.com/kunjee17/awesome-fable) repository.

 ### The SAFE Stack

 Worth a special mention is the [SAFE stack](https://safe-stack.github.io/).
 This is a preconfigured template that sets up F# on the backend (using ASP.NET core via either the straight forward [Giraffe library](https://github.com/giraffe-fsharp/Giraffe) or the more opinionated [Saturn library](https://saturnframework.org/)), and on the frontend (using Fable 2 as of late 2020).
 The SAFE template can either be used in a barebones configuration or in a more opinionated, fully fledged version that comes with frontend and backend testing libraries, Bulma preselected as a style framework, a choice of type safe automated communication between frontend and backend and so forth.